-As with the Digital Devices and Accessories section, the internet and through it, social media, provides wonderful opportunities for students to network and socialise online.
+As with the Away for the Day section, the internet and through it, social media, provides wonderful opportunities for students to network and socialise online.
 While these technologies provide positive platforms for sharing ideas, they also have the potential to cause pain and suffering to individuals, groups or even whole communities.